Cavern of Suiryu

 However, it often gives mediocre items as well, so don't expect only useful items when you use it.

-These are all items that help you get out of tricky situations.
+These are all consumable items that help you out in tricky situations one way or another.

 Likewise, increasing Shiren's level and strength is the only way to deal more damage.